vatfree/reloader/README.md

 ### Reload when the app allows

-We recommend this method as with it you can control when you are app is going to reload.
+We recommend this method as with it you can control when your app is going to reload.
 You can even delegate this decision to the final user.

 In this case you must use `automaticInitialization` as `false` in your settings.